The Attention Cascade: Where Users Go When They Leave Your App

 Not all app exits are created equal.
 Some users jump directly to a competitor.
 Others drift into a different category of content that represents a different mindset and intention.
 Understanding app switching behavior isn't just interesting—it's essential for knowing who your real competition is.

-User Behavior Analytics: Measuring the YouTube Threat
+User Behavior Analytics: How YouTube Pulls Users Away

 Streaming platforms are preoccupied with finding ways to compete with YouTube, but user behavior analytics reveals a more complex competitive landscape.
 We’ve seen them lean into short-form content (Peacock rolled out short-form vertical video earlier this year) and hire YouTube’s biggest celebs to create content (see Amazon’s “Beast Games” with Mr. Beast).
 And most recently, there’s Netflix’s deal with Spotify to air some video podcasts--which, importantly, would prohibit them from airing in entirety on YouTube.

 Our data supports the competitive threat.
 Looking just at Netflix and YouTube, 9 in 10 Netflix users also use YouTube, while just 3 in 10 YouTube users also use Netflix.
 But beyond this broad user overlap, we investigated app journeys and quick-switch patterns to understand how different entertainment platforms serve different moments and mindsets—and what this reveals about the nature of streaming competition.
+This asymmetry matters.
+YouTube is not just another entertainment app; it operates as a utility layer, closer to email or messaging than to a traditional streaming service.
+Users don’t open YouTube for a specific show or time commitment.
+They default to it across moments, durations, and use cases.

 App Switching Behavior: The Quick Switch Pattern